matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 - `is_verified` (boolean): Whether the device backing up the key has verified the device that the key is from.
 - `session_data` (string or object): Algorithm-dependent data.
-For `m.megolm_backup.v1`, this is an object with the following keys:
+For `m.megolm_backup.v1.curve25519-aes-sha2`, this is an object with the following keys (TODO: this stuff should be moved):
-  - `ciphertext` (string): the encrypted version of the session key.
+  - `ciphertext` (string): the encrypted version of the session key, as an unpadded base64 string.
 See below for how the session key is encoded.
-  - `ephemeral` (string): the public ephemeral key that was used to encrypt the session key.
+  - `ephemeral` (string): the public ephemeral curve25519 key that was used to encrypt the session key, as an unpadded base64 string.
   - `mac` (string): the message authentication code for the ciphertext.
 FIXME: more details

-On success, returns ... ?
+On success, returns the empty JSON object.

 Error codes: